adwait1-g/adwait1-g.github.io/_posts/REBESeries/2019-03-06-return-to-libc-part2.md

 So, what did we do?

-We designed an exploit method which did not execute a single instruction in a writable address space nor did we write into an executable address space.
+We used an exploit method which did not execute a single instruction in a writable address space nor did we write into an executable address space.
 We got around this rule to get the shell!

 The OS is still guarded by the W^X rule.
-What we did is we designed a method to **fool** the rule and the OS.
+What we did is we used a method to **fool** the rule and the OS.
 This is bypassing.
 Fooling the OS and getting around the rule but the rule is still there guarding the OS.

 Then what is defeating?